 The mobile CMS has a shutdown range of 1-2 km (1 mile), while still being able to block the systems of targets further away.

 Does the AARTOS DDS have any infrastructure requirements?

-Specific requirements depend on the system: Our portable systems are powered by an independent battery.
-Other systems require an external power supply.
+Specific requirements depend on the system.
+Our portable systems are powered by an independent battery while our other systems require an external power supply.
 Systems that rely on multiple remote units need a power supply as well as Ethernet cable connections.

-We also offer versions that are GSM-based, use an 24GHz airFiber link or a satellite link-up.
-These systems do not require an Ethernet cable connection.
+We also offer versions that are GSM-based, which use 24GHz airFiber links or satellite link-ups, and do not require an Ethernet cable connection.

 Provided power, additional equipment and crew are already on site – how long does it take to set up a single system?